Alejandroq12/smart-recognition/README.md

 # Runner Tracker <a name="about-project"></a>

-This full-stack application will be able to store the time and length of a runner activity.
+This full-stack application, developed using PostgreSQL, Node.js, React.js, Heroku, Tachyons, and JWT, enables users to log and monitor their running activities.
+Specifically, it allows for the tracking and storage of both the duration and distance covered during each run.
+Designed for runners seeking a comprehensive view of their training progress, the app provides an intuitive and user-friendly interface to input and review their activity metrics effectively.

 ## 🛠 Built With <a name="built-with"></a>